Microchip Your Pet Before It’s Too Late

 Every year, more than 6.5 million animals enter animal shelters nationwide.
 Many of these are pets that have lost their way from home.
 On average, only three to four percent of dogs that arrive at shelters are microchipped.
 The statistic is even worse for cats, as less than one percent of those entering shelters are microchipped.
 This increases the likelihood that once a pet is lost, it might never be reunited with it’s family, which is why microchipping is so important.

 We can’t tell you how many sad stories we have heard over the years from people who wished they had microchipped their beloved pets while they had the chance.
-Our friends and neighbors at Washoe County Regional Animal Services are holding a free microchipping clinic to help the community keep their pets safe and accounted for.

 What is Microchipping?